 - Wisconsin

-Other states have laws in place that allow surrogacy, but ease of access may vary depending on certain conditions.
-These states include:
+These states have laws in place that allow surrogacy, but ease of access may vary depending on certain conditions:

 - Maryland